ibm-cloud-docs/EventStreams/restricting_access_enterprise.md

 When context-based restrictions rules are defined against an {{site.data.keyword.messagehub}} instance, the following rules apply:

-* Admin REST API, REST Producer API, Schema Registry API and Kafka client calls are under the scope of context-based restrictions rules created against an {{site.data.keyword.messagehub}} instance.
+* Admin REST API, REST Producer API, Schema Registry API, and Kafka client calls are under the scope of context-based restrictions rules that are created against an {{site.data.keyword.messagehub}} instance.

-* The Administration functions for the service instance itself (for example the {{site.data.keyword.Bluemix_notm}} CLI `service-instance-create`, `service-instance-delete` or `service-instance-update` commands, or equivalent) are not under the scope of the context-based restrictions rules created against an {{site.data.keyword.messagehub}} instance.
+* The Administration functions for the service instance itself (for example the {{site.data.keyword.Bluemix_notm}} CLI `service-instance-create`, `service-instance-delete` or `service-instance-update` commands, or equivalent) are not under the scope of the context-based restrictions rules that are created against an {{site.data.keyword.messagehub}} instance.

 ### Managing context-based restrictions settings
 {: #managing_cbr}